citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/TriggerServerEvent.md

 ## What is TriggerServerEvent?

-`TriggerServerEvent` is a function in FiveM that allows you to trigger a specified event, optionally passing along additional data.
-This function is integral for communication within the client-server scripts, enabling different parts of your resources to interact with each other seamlessly.
+`TriggerServerEvent` is a function in FiveM that allows you to trigger a server event from the client.

 Please note this is similar to `TriggerEvent`, but allow you to pass from client to server.